lucidsoftware/lucid-programming-competition-2020/problems/LightspeedJumping/description.md

 ## Input
 `N  X`

-`N` => The number of parsecs your starship starts from home
+`N` => The number of parsecs your starship starts from home.
+This will always be an integer.

-`X` => The max number of parsecs your starship teleportation engine is able to jump
+`X` => The max number of parsecs your starship teleportation engine is able to jump.
+This will always be an integer.

 ## Output
 The average number of jumps it will take your ship to get home, rounded to the nearest two decimal places.